nail/raoul/README.md

 # Raoul

-Yet another useless IRC bot, written in javascript and running on *node.js*, using a *CouchDB* backend by default.
+Yet another useless IRC bot, written in javascript and running on *node.js*, and providing an SQLite or CouchDB store.
 You are free to provide your own store backend.
 This is a pretty wrong use for CouchDB but I wanted to get my hands on it.

 ## Synopsys